disk91/stm32-s2lp-sigfox/README.md

 ### Step 3
 * Send an encrypted Sigfox Frame with AES + SPECK32 encryption - see Tag/Release STEP3

+### Step 4
+* Send a Sigfox encrypted Frame using the Sigfox AES-CTR feature - see Tag/Release STEP4

 The project have different tag for the different step of realization.

 # Installation